Input data

 Example

-We can dump the Cohort into JSON by providing GpseaJSONEncoder via cls option to the json module functions, such as the json.dumps() which encodes an object into a JSON str:
+We can dump the Cohort into JSON by providing GpseaJSONEncoder via the cls option to the json module functions, such as the json.dumps() which encodes an object into a JSON str:

 >>> import json